 Staff monitoring and daily staff-client consultations keep everyone on the team apprised of all the changes that are happening.
 Micro-adjustments can then be made with confidence, ensuring the most progress possible during our client’s gradual paroxetine weaning program.
 There is no one-size-fits-all method for how to get off paroxetine.
 However, a well-designed combination of alert observation and quick responses to the needs of the client in a compassionate and comfortable setting is an ideal situation for someone trying to get off paroxetine or other medications.

-Many helpful adjunctive therapies are available to the client along the way which can provide soothing relief as needed throughout their paroxetine tapering program.
-Team specialists in various disciplines are standing by ready to administer therapeutic services such as Reiki, therapeutic massage, cranial-sacral massage, meditation classes, music and art therapy, yoga and mild exercise in trainer-led sessions, acupressure and acupuncture and many additional treatments designed for client comfort.
-Various genres of counseling, including trauma counseling, CBT and more, as well as Life Coaching are also blended into the program to provide support and help clients forge new pathways toward stress-reduction, increased confidence, and happiness.
+Many adjunctive therapies are available to the client along the way which can provide soothing relief as needed throughout their paroxetine tapering program.
+Team specialists in various disciplines are standing by ready to administer therapeutic services such as Reiki, therapeutic massage, craniosacral massage, meditation classes, music, and art therapy, yoga and mild exercise in trainer-led sessions, acupressure and acupuncture, and many additional treatments designed for client comfort.
+Various genres of counseling, including trauma counseling, CBT, DBT, Life Coaching, and others are also blended into the program to provide support and help clients forge new pathways toward stress-reduction, increased confidence, and happiness.

 Education and Successful Outcomes for Stopping Paroxetine